 I have used some of Weleda’s baby products before, having received samples through goodie bags, such as Emma’s Diary, and I’ve always been quite impressed.

 This oil did not disappoint.
 I love it.
 I love the smell; I love the feel, everything.
 It didn’t feel greasy and left my skin soft for a couple of days.
 My only criticism was that the one sample size bottle didn’t go a long way, but I am overweight, so I do have more skin than average to cover.

 I will certainly buy this product in the future.

 Saturated Colour Make Me Shimmer (worth £6)

 I thought this might change my mind a little, but I was disappointed to find that it was less a highlighter, more a glitter pencil.
-I know it’s called make me shimmer, but the effect is just too strong for me.
 The style of makeup I wear is very natural looking, so there is no place in my makeup bag for something like this.
 If it was more of a subtle shimmer, it might not have been so unsuitable, but I really couldn’t make it work for me at all.

 White Rabbit Skincare Lime and Coconut Cleansing Water (worth £3.50)

 This was my favourite product that I received.
 I loved everything about it.
 Usually, I use Tropic Skincare or Simple, and this might have just wormed its way onto my regular purchase list!